 True North Ventures

-Alex Lobodiak directs the business development operations for GeoSafe and owns a boutique consulting company, True North Ventures.
-He is passionate about reducing emergency response times through easy-to-use interoperability software and guiding entrepreneurs through their changing business landscapes.
+Alex Lobodiak heads the business development & sales for GeoSafe and owns a boutique consulting company, True North Ventures.
+He is passionate about helping entrepreneurs with their go-to-market and growth strategies.

 Alex is also involved as an advisor, mentor, director, or board member for Startup Grind, 36 Degrees North, Oklahoma Entrepreneurship Mentorship Program, Oklahoma Venture Forum, and All Kidz.
 He earned his MIS degree and an entrepreneurship-focused MBA, both from OU (Boomer!).